wawesomeNOGUI/webrtcGameTemplate/README.md

 # How to Use This Code
 This code is structured with main.go being the web server/ webrtc client and index.html in the public folder being the web client.
 You will need to add your public IP or domain name of the location you're hosting the web server (main.go) at to the `New Websocket` line in index.html, [link](https://github.com/wawesomeNOGUI/webrtcGameTemplate/blob/d295837db00cee0f7f999ff949d708660fe523b0/public/index.html#L31).
 You'll also need to add the IP of your server in main.go [here](https://github.com/wawesomeNOGUI/webrtcGameTemplate/blob/b729c0f31b376b70ee5d6554f5fb4044ba09d60e/main.go#L303). e.g `settingEngine.SetNAT1To1IPs([]string{"172.16.
-0.0"}, webrtc.ICECandidateTypeHost)`
+0.0"}, webrtc.ICECandidateTypeHost)`.
+(But leaving the IP line in main.go as is will default to using your link-local address.)
 Next you can add any game code you'd like to index.html, or a seperate .js file.

 Send no-retransmit, but ordered, game state updates across the network to browser clients using the `dataChannel.SendText` or `dataChannel.Send` methods in main.go.